Make your Odoo scripts sing.

 To run the tests, you must have Postgresql running, with accesses for your user (or you will have to modify tests/config/odoo.cfg with your database username and password).

-To run anthem’s tests, it is a good idea to do an editable install of it in a virtualenv, and then intall and run tox as follows:
+To run anthem’s tests, it is a good idea to do an editable install of it in a virtualenv.
+You must also prepare the environment by installing odoo packages.

-Those steps, automatically called when using tox, will download the nightly release of Odoo and install it as a package, so tests can be run against it (and that’s also why it is important to use a virtualenv!)
+These steps will download the nightly release of Odoo install it as a package then install a database, so tests can be run against it (and that’s also why it is important to use a virtualenv!)

 When calling pytest, you have to define the OPENERP_SERVER environment variable with the configuration file for the Odoo database that will be used for the tests.

 - Make it Python 3 and Odoo 11 compatible